leylasrknt/GWAS-/README.md

 ## Results and Figures
 The results of the this study are found in the PermGWAS.ipynb and GWAS_Python_R_code.ipynb
 ## Scripts
-the scripts are used during study and addtional computtainal scripts are shown.
+The scripts are used during study and addtional computtainal scripts are shown.
+## Gene Networks
+The gene networks are used during to create a final gene network are shown separately.